 Power down the server and remove it from its rack.

 9. Destroy Server

-If you’ve chosen to forego the use of data wiping software, you will need to physically destroy the storage systems of your server via shredding, degaussing, or another approved method of destruction.
+If you’ve chosen to forgo the use of data wiping software, you will need to physically destroy the storage systems of your server via shredding, degaussing, or another approved method of destruction.
 It will be beneficial to work with an experienced ITAD for this process.
 Be certain to keep detailed, accurate records of the entire system destruction process and ensure a certificate of destruction has been issued.